y-young/nazurin/README.md

 ### Deploy on your own server

+> Tips: You may comment out unused dependencies in `requirements.txt` before installation.

 1. Install dependencies: `pip install -r requirements.txt`
 2. Set the required environment variables
 3. Start the bot: `python bot.py`